Code of conduct for Council and committee members

 (b) been found guilty of professional misconduct by the Scottish Solicitors Discipline Tribunal.

-The Council shall automatically consider the suspension of a lay Council or committee member if that member has;
+The process for automatically considering the suspension of a lay Council or committee member shall commence if that member has;

 (a) been suspended from any professional body of which they are a member as a result of disciplinary or regulatory proceedings and/or,

 (b) been found guilty of professional misconduct or an equivalent by any professional body of which they are a member.

 The process for automatically considering the interim suspension of a solicitor member of the Regulatory Committee or regulatory subcommittee shall commence if the Society commences an investigation into an eligible conduct complaint against that member.